 Welcome to the Division of General Internal Medicine.
-Under the leadership of Dr. Monika Safford, our Division unifies the outpatient and inpatient internal medicine programs, previously known as Weill Cornell Internal Medicine Associates (WCIMA) and Hospital Medicine, bringing together more than 300 employed and voluntary faculty.
+Under the leadership of Monika Safford, M.D., our Division unifies the outpatient and inpatient internal medicine programs, bringing together more than 400 employed and voluntary faculty.

 - Provide compassionate, comprehensive, coordinated and state of the art patient-centered care to every patient through evidence-based practice